Ynverxe/hex/hex-plugin/README.md

 ### runHexServer (RunHexServerTask)

-RunHexServerTask is extends from [org.gradle.api.tasks.JavaExec](https://docs.gradle.org/current/kotlin-dsl/gradle/org.gradle.api.tasks/-java-exec/index.html).
+RunHexServerTask extends from [org.gradle.api.tasks.JavaExec](https://docs.gradle.org/current/kotlin-dsl/gradle/org.gradle.api.tasks/-java-exec/index.html).
 It allows you to run a hex-server on a Gradle task for testing purposes.
 The JAR used to run the server must be specified manually, it can be a Jar task or a path to a JAR file.
 Additionally, this task allows you to add extensions generated from a Jar task.